-ADC Chair Dana Boyd and ADC member Christine Cunningham will facilitate the discussion.
+ADC Chair Dana Boyd and ADC member Christine Cunningham will facilitate the ADC and plenary discussions on this topic.
 Following the November Board meeting, Board staff will commission targeted expert input on the key issues identified to inform future Board decisions during spring 2022 on whether and how to update the NAEP Science Framework.

-Summary of Public Comments Received on the Current NAEP Science Framework1 November 4, 2021
+Summary of Public Comments Received on the Current NAEP Science Framework1

+November 4, 2021